zubinchopra/portaldocs/portal-sdk/templates/top-extensions-csharp-test-framework.md

 `?feature.canmodifyextensions=true&ExtensionNameToDisable=false`

-For example, if you want to turn off an old extension and turn on a new one, you can do this as follows.
+For example, if you want to turn off an old extension and turn on a new one, you can use the following code.

 ```
 ?feature.canmodifyextensions=true&MyOldExtension=false&MyNewExtension=true
 ```